FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The Dill name is an important part of the history of the ancient Anglo-Saxon tribes of Britain.
 Dill is derived from the baptismal name meaning the son of Dilk.
 The surname was originally of Dutch origin and was brought into England during the Norman Conquest of 1066.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Dill were recorded, including Dilke, Dilkes, Dilks, Dilley, Dill, Dillow and others.

 This web page shows only a small excerpt of our Dill research.
-Another 233 words (17 lines of text) are included under the topic Early Dill History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) are included under the topic Early Dill History in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Dill family emigrate to North America: